industrial-edge/iih-essentials-getting-started/README.md

 ### General task

-The example reads data from a PLC via the S7 Connector (OPC UA).
+The example reads data from a PLC via the OPC UA Connector.
-The data is published on the IE Databus, where the Data Service can collect the needed shopfloor data.
+The data is published on the Databus, where the Data Service can collect the needed shopfloor data.
 First an adapter for providing the datapoints must be assigned and configured.
 Afterwards the data structure can be modeled using assets and aspects.
 Assets are used to structure the plant in logical units.